javireqs/javireqs.github.io/_pages/projects.md

 }
 ```

-## Bash/Unix Scripts {bash-scripts}
+## Bash Scripts {#bash-scripts}

-## [Your Bash/Unix Script Title]
+## Simple Scripts

-This Bash/Unix project demonstrates [brief description of the script or project].
+This Bash/Unix project demonstrates a quick script for backing up a directory.
 You can explore the repository by following the link below.

 - [View Bash/Unix Repository on Github](https://github.com/javireqs/bash-scripts)